-- National Physical Science Consortium Fellows: Send to the Office of Graduate Studies and Research a copy of the letter notifying you of your selection as a Graduate Fellow.
+- Graduate Fellowships for STEM Diversity: Send to the Office of Graduate Studies and Research a copy of the letter notifying you of your selection as a GFSD Fellow.

-- Honorably discharged members of the U.S. armed forces: Send to the Office of Graduate Studies and Research a copy of your Leave Earning Statement (LES) or DD214.
+- Active duty and honorably discharged members of the U.S. armed forces: Send to the Office of Graduate Studies and Research a copy of your Leave Earning Statement (LES) or DD214.

 - Fulbright Scholars: Send to the Office of Graduate Studies and Research a copy of the letter notifying you of your selection as a Fulbright Fellow

 In addition, applicants who have completed certain volunteer service programs or will have earned a degree from a Minority Serving Institution may request a waiver of the application fee:

 - U.S. Peace Corps, Teach for America, or AmeriCorps: Anyone who has completed a full term of service for the U.S. Peace Corps, Teach for America, or AmeriCorps is eligible for a fee waiver.
 Please send a copy of your certification of service to the Office of Graduate Studies and Research for verification of eligibility.